Hokkien influence on Singaporean Mandarin

-Singaporean Hokkien is the largest non-Mandarin Chinese dialect spoken in Singapore.
+Singaporean Hokkien is the largest non-Mandarin Chinese variety spoken in Singapore.
 As such, it exerts the greatest influence on Colloquial Singaporean Mandarin, resulting in a Hokkien-style Singaporean Mandarin widely spoken in the country.

 Influences on phonology

 Some Hokkien Singaporeans are unable to accurately pronounce the sounds of Standard Mandarin due to influences from their Hokkien mother tongue.
 These include consonants such as f, z, zh, s, r.
 They also pronounce some vowels and rhymes such as i, e, en, eng differently.
 In terms of tone, they often bring the checked tone (入聲) of Hokkien into Mandarin.

 Hokkien-derived vocabulary

 The use of Hokkien vocabulary in Singaporean Mandarin can be categorized as such: